jamalshahverdiev/apng-mysqlphp-vhost-autoinstall/README.md

 Main script is ap-ng-vhost.py

 Requirements:
-1. CentOS 6.7 or higher(or any yum based Linux)
+CentOS 6.7 or higher(or any yum based Linux).
-2. Python2.7 must be installed to your Linux server.
+Python2.7 must be installed to your Linux server.
-3. Download all files to the Linux server and execute ap-ng-vhost.py script.
+Download all files to the Linux server and execute ap-ng-vhost.py script.